How to Achieve XLIFF Software Localization With AI Agents

 • Focus on content, not complexity: You can spend more time localizing your message and less time troubleshooting technical formatting.

-In this guide, you’ll learn everything you need to know about XLIFF files — what they are, how they work, and most importantly, how to translate XLIFF files efficiently.
+In this guide, you’ll learn everything you need to know about XLIFF files — what they are, how they work, and most importantly, how to translate XLIFF files efficiently with Smartcat's Software Localization Agent.
 We’ll also share expert tips and practical tricks to help you streamline your localization workflows and avoid common pitfalls.

 So, how does an XLIFF file actually work?